Invoicing & Payments

 - Logo - upload your company logo to appear on every invoice.

 - Company details - set your company name, address, tax ID, and other information that appears on invoices.
+See Tax and VAT on invoices for how tax registration numbers print on the PDF.

 - Extra invoice details - add custom line-item columns, payment-detail rows, notes, terms and conditions, or payment instructions.